yuninxia/HPCToolkit/doc/src/users/faq.md

 - Currently, on very large runs the process of writing profile data can take a long time.
   However, because this occurs after the application has finished executing, it is relatively benign overhead.
   (We plan to address this issue in a future release.)

+- At runtime, `hpcrun` analyzes CPU binaries loaded into an application's address space.
+  This analysis occurs when libraries are loaded.
+Most libraries are loaded at program launch.
+  This analysis might take seconds for your program.
+For short-running programs, this can lead to high overhead.
+  However, time for this analysis is not actually considered part of the execution time measured by `hpcrun`.

 ### Some of my syscalls return EINTR